MRtrix3/MRtrix3.github.io/_posts/2020/04/2020-04-23-mrtrix-3-0-0-has-arrived.md

 ---
 ![release](https://community.mrtrix.org/uploads/default/original/2X/7/72f721cb630e57b9cded13c39cd0870e649554a0.jpeg)

-**We are pleased to announce the immediate full release of *MRtrix* 3.0.0** - our first production release! :partying_face:
+**We are pleased to announce the immediate full release of *MRtrix* 3.0.0** - our first production release! :tada:

 This is the culmination of many years of work, and brings a large number of improvements and bug fixes.
 In particular, we now provide pre-compiled packages to ease the installation process across all main platforms -- you'll find instructions for this on the [main website's downloads page](https://www.mrtrix.org/download/).